 Consumers in emerging markets have an appetite for products by brand-name and multinational generic drugmakers, Kleinrock said.
 “Their aspiration to get the real Levi’s instead of the fake is tangible,” he said.
 “You see higher levels of branded generics.”

 Merck & Co.
-(MRK), meanwhile, saw its sales in emerging markets rise 11 percent while U.S. sales increased 7 percent, according to the company’s earnings filing.
+(MRK:US), meanwhile, saw its sales in emerging markets rise 11 percent while U.S. sales increased 7 percent, according to the company’s earnings filing.

 Harald Stock, chief executive officer of closely held Grunenthal Group in Aachen, Germany, said his company is looking for acquisitions in Latin America, the main source of the generic drugmaker’s growth.
 He sees “sustainable” growth in the economies there.
 “It’s not an emerging market anymore,” Stock said in an interview in New York.